spack/spack/lib/spack/docs/packaging_guide.rst

 You may need to access files from one or more locations when writing stand-alone tests.
-This can happen if the software's repository does not include test source files or includes files but no way to build the executables using the installed headers and libraries.
+This can happen if the software's repository does not include test source files or includes files but has no way to build the executables using the installed headers and libraries.
 In these cases, you may need to reference the files relative to one or more root directory.
-The properties containing package- and test-related directory paths are provided in the table below.
+The properties containing package- (or spec-) and test-related directory paths are provided in the table below.

 .. list-table:: Directory-to-property mapping